 Program overview

-• Clinical placement component for hands-on experience under the supervision of licensed professionals.
+• Clinical placement component for hands-on experience under supervision

 Featured Experiences

-• Clinical placements in diverse health care settings, providing real-world experience.
+• Clinical placements in diverse health care settings, including acute care and community agencies

-• Inter-professional learning opportunities to collaborate with other health care professionals.
+• Inter-professional collaboration with other health care professionals

 Career Options

-Graduates of the Occupational Therapist Assistant and Physiotherapist Assistant program can pursue a variety of career paths in Canada, including:
+Graduates of the Occupational Therapist Assistant and Physiotherapist Assistant program have a wide range of career opportunities in Canada.
+Here are some potential job roles:

-• Occupational Therapist Assistant (OTA): Support occupational therapists in helping clients improve their ability to perform daily activities.
+• Occupational Therapist Assistant (OTA): Support occupational therapists in helping clients develop, recover, and improve the skills needed for daily living and working.

-• Physiotherapist Assistant (PTA): Assist physiotherapists in implementing treatment plans and helping patients recover from injuries.
+• Physiotherapist Assistant (PTA): Assist physiotherapists in implementing treatment plans and helping patients regain mobility and manage pain.

-• Rehabilitation Assistant: Work in rehabilitation centers to support patients in their recovery process.
+• Rehabilitation Assistant: Work in rehabilitation centers, supporting clients in their recovery process through therapeutic activities.

-• Community Support Worker: Provide assistance to individuals with disabilities or health challenges in community settings.
+• Community Support Worker: Provide assistance to individuals in community settings, helping them achieve their personal goals and improve their quality of life.

-• Long-term Care Aide: Support elderly or disabled individuals in long-term care facilities, helping them with daily living activities.
+• Long-Term Care Aide: Support residents in long-term care facilities, assisting with daily activities and promoting their well-being.

-These roles are vital in the health care system, offering graduates a chance to make a significant impact on the lives of their clients.
+These roles are vital in various health care settings, including hospitals, rehabilitation centers, and community agencies, making a significant impact on the lives of individuals in need of support.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.